ISIC 2024 Workshop Banner

 • SCIN: 10,000+ clinical images of skin, nail, or hair conditions with detailed annotation.
 For details, visit here.

-• SD-128 / SD-198 / SD-260: 6,584 clinical photographs covering 128/198/260 distinct skin disorders with associated metadata.
+• SD-128 / SD-198 / SD-260: 6,584 clinical photographs covering 128/198/260 distinct skin disorders.

 Program Schedule

-Date/Time: Thursday, October 10, TBA WEST
+Date/Time: Thursday, October 10, 13:30-18:00 WEST

-Location: TBA, Palmeraie Conference Centre (Marrakesh, Morocco)
+Location: Diamant, Palmeraie Palace (Marrakesh, Morocco)

 Organizers